Frederik-Goedkoop-73/gamified-health-app/README.md

 - **Frontend:** [Nuxt.js](https://nuxtjs.org/) ([Vue 3](https://vuejs.org/)), [TypeScript](https://www.typescriptlang.org/)

-  - Vue was chosen due to its simplicity, exntensive documentation, and performance.
+  - Vue was chosen due to its simplicity, extensive documentation, and performance.
   - Nuxt is a meta-framework built on top of Vue and simplifies the development of Vue applications by providing features like file-based routing, static site generation, auto-imports (components & composables), etc.
   - TypeScript improves code readability, debugging, and long-term maintainability — especially valuable for future collaborators or contributors.